eivilux/calendrier-apres/README.md

 Welcome to the Eivilux After Calendar project!

-This interactive web app offers a special calendar from **December 29th to January 2nd**.
-Each day, a new box unlocks to reveal an exclusive image or content.
-On January 1st, discover a special audio podcast to start the year!
+This interactive web app features a special calendar where, each day, a new box unlocks to reveal exclusive images or content.

 ## Features

-- Displays days from December 29th to January 2nd
+- Displays available days
 - Boxes unlock according to the real date
 - Each day reveals an image (jpg, png, jpeg, webp, gif)
-- January 1st: reveals an audio podcast with a special message
 - Optimized deployment for **GitHub Pages** (automatic path handling)

 ## Getting Started